simonecorsi/termly.js/README.md

 </script>
 ```

-**Read the docs at website for all the options**
+>Read the [docs](http://termlyjs.info/#/#options) at website for all the options

+## Changelog

+- Added Commands `printenv` and `export`

+- Added `env` object in shell class
+  - You pass and `env: {}` with all the variables you want set in `shell.env` at instantiation
+  - You can see current session variables calling `printenv`
+  - You can set a variable during runtime with `export VAR=value` or `export var='long value'`

+- fake user and hostname are taken from the provided env (or from default), no more in the options object

 ## Contributing

-Actually this fits my needs and it works as expected.
-But if you have nice ideas and you want to contribute get your copy and fiddle with!
+Actually this fits my needs and it works as expected, but as someone pointed to my this can be useful so if you have nice ideas and you want to contribute get your copy and fiddle with!

+If you have to open a PR if possible squash your commits before sending, so I can give it a look more easily.

 If there are any issue let me know, I'll give it a look when I can.